 If this is not the first experimental session, compare the coil position with the previous position and compare the obtained RMT with the previous RMT to validate consistency.

-If required, determine stimulation intensities for the active motor threshold (AMT) or for the 1 mV peak-to-peak MEP amplitude using standard procedures21.
+If required, determine stimulation intensities for the active motor threshold (AMT) or for the 1-mV peak-to-peak MEP amplitude using standard procedures21.

 Final participant preparation